 Initially I was planning on staying here for one season, however, like so often in life I am still in the Nepalese capital.
 Kathmandu can be hard work sometimes as we have to cope with up to 16 hours of power cuts per day, atrocious pollution and mad traffic jams, however, the city also gives you a buzz and life here is exciting and certainly never boring!

-Apart from working for Miss Hawley, I write stories for several mountaineering publications and I compile political radio reports for the English service of Deutsche Welle Radio.
+Apart from working for the Himalayan Database, I still work for the Swiss news platform swissinfo and go on missions as a communications expert for Swiss Humanitarian Aid.
 During the climbing seasons, which take place in spring and autumn, interviewing expedition leaders keeps me busy most of the time.
 However, as mountaineering is a very important part of my life I try and escape to the mountains twice a year.
 I normally lead expeditions to smaller trekking peaks, such as Mera Peak and Imjatse (Island Peak) in the Everest Region.